 - We are sending all requisites and sums of taxes to be paid.

 If all the employees work full time and no additional bonuses or penalties are provisioned, we calculate payroll on our own.
+VAT reporting We are also asking you to provide us with information about deals made on a monthly basis.
+Meanwhile, we:

 - gradually create a set of documents for the annual report;